- About Us (active page)

 History and Archives

-In May 1927, Dr Radford laid the foundation stone of the mock Tudor building which today comprises the Boarding House on Melbourne Avenue.
-It was no accident that this was just one day before the opening of Parliament House by the Duke and Duchess of York, when appropriate dignitaries were in town.
+On Sunday, 8 May 1927, the Foundation stone of the School was laid by Bishop Radford for the mock Tudor building which today comprises the Boarding House on Melbourne Avenue.
+It was no accident that this was just one day before the Duke and Duchess of York officially opened Parliament House.

-Both the School and the city weathered economic setbacks during the great depression.
-The School came close to shutting down due to hardship in the rural community which supplied much of its enrolment.
-However, it was rescued by the determination of Canon Robertson, and later by a dedicated group of parents and friends, who took the dramatic step of purchasing the School from the Sisters in 1935.
-St Gabriel’s had been renamed the Canberra Church of England Girls’ Grammar School in 1933.
+Through the Great Depression both School and city weathered economic setbacks.
+With the decline in Canberra’s population, and hardship in the rural community - which supplied much of the School’s enrolment - the School came close to closing down.
+It was rescued by the determination of Canon Robertson, and later by a dedicated group of Parents and Friends, who took the dramatic step of purchasing the School from the Sisters in 1935.
+Prior to this, in 1933, St Gabriel’s had been renamed Canberra Church of England Girls’ Grammar School.

-How far CGGS has come since the sheep paddocks and the original 10 students at the old St John’s Rectory.
+How far CGGS has come since the sheep paddocks and the original ten students at the old St John’s Rectory.

 The CGGS Archives were established in 1987 to serve the needs of Canberra's oldest independent school.